 “Help For Our Heroes” is an up close and personal training for Police, Fire, Dispatchers, Probation, Corrections and Military, who often suffer in silence and are afraid to ask for help.
 The session will guide and direct the first responder on how to do that, as well as the employees’ rights to the Federal Medical Leave Act and how it pertains to public service.
 All over the country First Responders are suffering and even committing suicide.
-This training module will not only show the first responder who may be struggling how to ask for help, but also for their partners and supervisors who recognize there may be an issue with PTSD, Mental Health, Gambling, Alcoholism or Drug Abuse.
-Carlos will present this session with his partner, Adam Mogul.
+This training module is not just for those who need the help.
+It will also help their partners/supervisors to recognize there may be an issue with PTSD, Mental Health, Gambling, Alcoholism or Drug Abuse.
+Rich Wistocki will present this session with his partner, Adam Mogul.
 Adam is a retired police officer of 25 years with Ocean Township PD.
 He was a Training Officer, Domestic Violence Liaison, a Sergeant over Patrol and Communications, and he was on the SWAT Team for 8 years.

 OSROA is comprised of dedicated professionals committed to providing service, training, and support to our school communities by fostering safe, secure, and healthy learning environments for our youth.

 2021 SCHOOL SAFETY CONFERENCE SPONSORS

 The OSROA board works hard every year to provide quality training while keeping our conference affordable.
-We want to recognize and thank our 2021 corporate sponsors:
+We want to recognize and thank our 2021 sponsors:

 The Oregon School Boards Association (OSBA) and the Special Districts Association of Oregon (SDAO) formed PACE in 2006 and are working together to keep Oregon students safe, reduce risks and conserve member resources.
 PACE is the primary comprehensive Insurance Provider for over 200 educational programs and school districts across Oregon.
 This year, PACE and OSROA have partnered to provide you the best conference experience by starting your day off on the right foot with a hearty breakfast! pace.osba.org